Klingri/ArithmeticMeanExtension/README.md

 ### Executing extension

-* Go To chrome://extensions and enable Developer mode, then click "Load Unpacked" and select the folder.
+* Go To chrome://extensions and enable Developer mode, then click "Load Unpacked" and select the folder, if it doesn't work then make a folder in it called "icons" and files "icon 16" "icon48" "icon128" each, you have to make your own icons, then it should work.

 ## Help